arrika/star-of-africa/README.md

 star-of-africa
 ==============

-Our game we used to play
+Our game we used to play deep earlier.